NSaroya/LUDACv2/readme.md

 ## Overview

 This repository contains the main firmware for the Long-distance Underwater Drone to Aerial Communication (LUDAC) project developed as part of the ECE 490/491 Capstone Design Project.
-This firmware facilitates communication between underwater drones and aerial devices.
+This firmware facilitates communication between surfaced underwater submarines and aerial drones.

 ## Author